amplitude/amplitude-docs/content/collections/analytics/en/ask-amplitude.md

 ### Your data and information

-The conversation thread history between you and Ask Amplitude is sent to the OpenAI API.
-However, the OpenAI API **does not receive** your customer data. **OpenAI does not store or train on** any of your Amplitude data.
+Amplitude sends the conversation thread history between you and Ask Amplitude to the OpenAI API.
+However, the OpenAI API **doesn't receive** your customer data. **OpenAI doesn't store or train on** any of your Amplitude data.

 ## Chart creation with Ask Amplitude